Conception date vs intercourse date explained

 • Conception (fertilisation): Thursday

-• First reliable urine test: on or after the first missed period
+• First reliable urine test: on or after the first missed period for many people

-Working out dates on our site
+Working out dates on this site

 FAQs